Pavreally/WindowManager/README.md

 - Multi-level window support
 - Opening windows with replacement
 - System for important windows (blocks opening of insignificant UI windows)
-- Support adding child windows without replacement
-- Support adding child windows with target content replacement
+- Support adding child windows

 ## Install:
 You must first install the C++ version, as it contains the necessary data structure.